 You can save so much money doing your own nails.
-I bet this design would cost at least $60 (maybe more) in a salon.
 It's cheap, easy and even a beginner can do it.
 Stop wasting your hard earned money and do it yourself in the comfort of your own home.

 ** This post may contain affiliate links.
 That just means that if you purchase something through my links, I will receive a small commission at no extra cost to you**

 I wanted to share a product I am absolutely in love with.
 It's called nail flakies and if you haven't tried them yet, you need to get some!
 They're so easy to apply, and the jars came so full that you'll be able to get multiple uses before having to order more.
 I did find them a little messy though so make sure the surface you're working on is covered with a paper towel.
 I used gel polish for this design but you can also use regular polish.
 Black is the best base colour as I tried white and didn't get the same effect.
 Follow along below for a quick tutorial for a stunning mani that will get you tons of compliments.